top of page

 The idea for The Big Bus began to take shape that day, with dreams of bringing multigenerational impact and educational equity to under-resourced areas.
 The first literal Big Bus—our school bus beautifully redesigned into a mobile classroom—quickly became road ready, with its first stop set to Abbey Lane.
 The Big Bus team, meanwhile, made a commitment to continue deeply listening to community needs, with the understanding that supporting individuals and groups in need benefits our entire community ecosystem.

 We started with after-school K-5 tutoring at Abbey Lane Apartments, we expanded to include English Language Learning (ELL) programming for parents and kindergarten readiness for preschool children.
-With our programming more firmly established, we have grown to Newcastle Townhomes.
-With the introduction of The Big Bus II, we hope to continue to grow our outreach.
+With our programming more firmly established, we have grown to Newcastle Townhomes and Charring Cross neighborhoods.
+With the introduction of The Big Bus II, we have expanded programming to serve 6th-12th grade students and hope to continue to grow our outreach

 Our Programs